Best homeowners insurance in Ohio in 2021

 What is the best homeowners insurance in Ohio?

-The best Ohio homeowners insurance companies will vary based on what you are looking for from a policy.
-You may be seeking the lowest price, certain coverages or specific policy features.
+The best Ohio homeowners insurance company will vary based on what you are looking for from a policy.
+You may be seeking the lowest price, certain coverage types or specific policy features.
 Understanding what you need from your insurance policy may help you to narrow down your list of possible insurance companies.
 You can then request quotes from several companies to find one that most closely fits your needs.

 How do I get homeowners insurance in Ohio?

-Getting homeowners insurance is relatively easy.
-Once you understand what you are looking for, you can request quotes from several companies.
-You may be able to do this online, or you may need to call the companies or visit local agencies.
-You will need some general information about you and your home, like your address, date of birth, the year your home was built and the age of your roof.
+The first step to getting home insurance in Ohio is to get quotes.
+You may be able to do this online, or you may need to call the companies or have a local agent help you with this process.
+You will need some general information about you and your home, such as your address, date of birth, the year your home was built and the age of your roof.

-Having a general understanding of the coverages you would like to purchase can be helpful, but an agent should be able to help you choose coverages.
-Once you have received a quote and want to proceed, the company’s representative will walk you through the next steps.
+Having a general understanding of the coverage types and limits you would like to purchase can be helpful, but an agent should be able to help you choose coverage.
+Once you have decided on a carrier and want to proceed, the company’s representative or your agent will walk you through the next steps.

 Is homeowners insurance required in Ohio?

 Homeowners insurance is not legally required, but your lender may require you to purchase a policy if you have a mortgage or home loan.
-The same holds true for flood insurance.
 You will likely need to carry at least enough dwelling coverage to pay off the loan should your home be destroyed.
+However, the Triple-I recommends you have enough coverage to replace your home if you sustain a catastrophic loss.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: